Skip to main content

 Biography

-Professor Wei Liu is a Professor of Design Engineering and Innovation at King's College London with extensive teaching, research and leadership experience across design, engineering and management.
+Professor Wei Liu is a Professor of Design Engineering and Innovation at King’s College London and holds one of the three senior leadership roles in the department as Lead for Enterprise and Engagement, alongside the Leads for Research and Education (equivalent to Deputy Head).
+She has extensive experience in teaching, research, and leadership across design, engineering, and management.

-Wei also has professional design experience in world-leading business and design consultancies (BCG, IBM and TEAMS Design), where she led the design and development of consumer goods, industrial products and digital products for global top brands.
-Many of her designed products have been produced and sold in the market.
-She is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA).
+Beyond academia, Wei has extensive industry experience, having worked with leading global business and design consultancies such as BCG, IBM, and TEAMS Design, where she led the design and development of consumer goods, industrial products, and digital solutions for top global brands.
+Many of her designs have been successfully produced and marketed.
+She is also a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA).

 Research interests